HenrivantSant/swift-docs/docs/dependency-injection.md

 }
 ```

-#### Class tagging
+### Class tagging
 By tagging services they can be retrieved from the container as a batch.
 As used on the previous example with Setter Injection.

-#### Class shared
+### Class shared
 By default classes classes are shared.
 So the container will only make one single instance and inject this in all dependents.
 By setting shared to false, a new instance will be created every time.
 This might be useful in some cases.

-#### Class exclude
+### Class exclude
 When a class in excluded it will be unknown in the container.
 Note that tagging for example will also not work on this classes if excluded.
-If you're not sure what you're doing, it's recommended to set autowire to false instead of excluding.
+If you're not sure about the difference, it's recommended to set autowire to false instead of excluding.

-#### Class autowire
+### Class autowire
 Set the class to autowire or not.
 It is recommended to always provide either true or false so changing the general autowire settings does not break the application.

-#### Class aliasing
+### Class aliasing
 A class can have multiple aliases.
 Those aliases can be type hinted for dependency injection.
 Usually you'd want to use this to relate interfaces to implementing classes to avoid having to depend on them directly, which would make maintaining the application much harder on long term.

 ```php